IP-CAM/transactworld-opencart_ver_1.5/README.md

  3.)
 Order Status Pending   : Means on Pending Transaction

  6.)
-After configuring the above five steps visit your website [front end office] to see the Paymentz method on the checkout page.
+After configuring the above five steps visit your website [front end office] to see the TransactWorld method on the checkout page.